-• Your hospital stay
+Your hospital stay

-Precertification is the process by which - prior to your inpatient hospital admission - we evaluate the medical necessity of your proposed stay and the number of days required to treat your condition.
+Precertification is the process by which - prior to your inpatient hospital admission or residential treatment care - we evaluate the medical necessity of your proposed stay and the number of days required to treat your condition.
 Unless we are misled by the information given to us, we won't change our decision on medical necessity.